 (D) Each application to transfer a permit that is submitted by a new owner or operator who has not operated a concentrated animal feeding facility in this state for at least two of the five years immediately preceding the submission of the application for transfer shall be accompanied by all of the following:

-(2) A listing of the concentrated animal feeding facilities that the transferee has operated or is operating elsewhere in the United States and that are regulated under the Act together with a listing of the concentrated animal feeding facilities that the transferee has operated or is operating outside the United States:
+(2) A listing of the animal feeding facilities that the transferee has operated or is operating elsewhere in the United States and that are regulated under the Act together with a listing of the concentrated animal feeding facilities that the transferee has operated or is operating outside the United States;

-(3) A listing of all administrative enforcement orders issued in connection with the transferee; all civil actions in which the transferee was determined by the trier of fact to be liable in damages or was the subject of injunctive relief or another type of civil relief; all criminal actions in which the transferee pleaded guilty or was convicted during the five years immediately preceding the submission of the application for transfer in connection with any violation of the “Federal Water Pollution Control Act,” the “Safe Drinking Water Act.” as defined in section 6109.01 of the Revised Code, or any other applicable state laws pertaining to environmental protection that was alleged to have occurred or to be occurring at any concentrated animal feeding facility that the transferee has operated or is operating in the United States or with any violation of the environmental laws of another country that was alleged to have occurred or to be occurring at any concentrated animal feeding facility that the transferee has operated or is operating outside the United States.
+(3) A listing of all administrative enforcement orders issued in connection with the transferee; all civil actions in which the transferee was determined by the trier of fact to be liable in damages or was the subject of injunctive relief or another type of civil relief; all criminal actions in which the transferee pleaded guilty or was convicted during the five years immediately preceding the submission of the application for transfer in connection with any violation of the "Federal Water Pollution Control Act," the "Safe Drinking Water Act," as defined in section 6109.01 of the Revised Code, or any other applicable state laws pertaining to environmental protection that was alleged to have occurred or to be occurring at any animal feeding facility that the transferee has operated or is operating in the United States or with any violation of the environmental laws of another country that was alleged to have occurred or to be occurring at any concentrated animal feeding facility that the transferee has operated or is operating outside the United States.
 The lists of concentrated animal feeding facilities operated by the transferee within or outside this state or outside the United States shall include, respectively, all such facilities operated by the transferee during the five-year period immediately preceding the submission of the application.

 (E) Denial of transfer of permits to install, permits to operate, or NPDES permits.
-The director may deny the application for transfer if the director finds from the application, the information submitted and pertinent information obtained by the director at the director’s discretion that the transferee and persons associated with the transferee in the operation of concentrated animal feeding facilities have a history of substantial noncompliance with the “Federal Water Pollution Control Act,” the “Safe Drinking Water Act,” as defined in section 6109.01 of the Revised Code, any other applicable state laws pertaining to environmental protection or the environmental laws of another country that indicates that the transferee lacks sufficient reliability, expertise and competence to operate the proposed new or modified concentrated animal feeding facility in substantial compliance with this chapter and rules adopted under it.
-In evaluating a history of substantial noncompliance the director shall consider the information required to be pursuant to rule 901:10-1-03 of the Administrative Code.
+The director may deny the application for transfer if the director finds from the application, the information submitted and pertinent information obtained by the director at the director's discretion that the transferee and persons associated with the transferee in the operation of animal feeding facilities have a history of substantial noncompliance with the "Federal Water Pollution Control Act," the "Safe Drinking Water Act," as defined in section 6109.01 of the Revised Code, any other applicable state laws pertaining to environmental protection or the environmental laws of another country that indicates that the transferee lacks sufficient reliability, expertise and competence to operate the concentrated animal feeding facility in substantial compliance with this chapter and rules adopted under it.
+In evaluating a history of substantial noncompliance the director shall consider the information required to be submitted pursuant to rule 901:10-1-03 of the Administrative Code.
 A denial by the director may be appealed by the owner or operator in accordance with Chapter 119. of the Revised Code.

 (F) If the director does not notify the transferor or the transferee of an intention to object to the transfer, then the permit will be transferred.
 The director may also notify both the transferor and the transferee of the director’s decision.

-(G) The director may require modification or revocation and reissuance of the permit to change the name of the permittee and incorporate such other requirements as may be necessary under the Act.
+(G) The director may require modification or revocation and reissuance of the permit to change the name of the permittee and incorporate such other requirements as may be necessary under the act.

-Statutory Authority: 903.08, 903.10
+Authorized By: 903.08, 903.10

-Rule Amplifies: 903.01, 903.02, 903.04, 903.07, 903.08, 903.081, 903.082, 903.09, 903.10
+Amplifies: 903.01, 903.02, 903.03, 903.05, 903.07, 903.08, 903.081, 903.082, 903.09, 903.10

-Prior Effective Dates: 07/02/2002
+Prior Effective Dates: 7/2/2002, 9/15/2005

 (2) Information.
 The director has received new information.
 NPDES permits may be modified during their term for this cause only if the information was not available at the time of permit issuance (other than revised rules or test methods) and would have justified the application of different permit conditions at the time of issuance.
 For NPDES general permits this cause includes any information indicating that cumulative effects on the environment are unacceptable.
 For a new source of an NPDES discharge this cause shall include any significant information derived from effluent testing required after issuance of the permit.